han0606/ps2705_hw7/readMe.md

-#Assignment 6 and 7
+# Assignment 6 and 7

-This is a repository to demonstrate my works of Assignment 6 and 7 for PS2705: Scientific Computation for Social Scientists.
+This repository aims to demonstrate my works of Assignment 6 and 7 for PS2705: Scientific Computation for Social Scientists.